 Let’s check out how to create a project management template & how to use it in Excel.

 Illustration #1 – Project Task Details & Its Estimated Duration

-Apply MIN formula in cell “C4” to get minimum value under project start date range.
+Apply the MIN formula in cell “C4” to get the minimum value under the project start date range.

-Apply MAX formula in a cell “D4” to get maximum value under project End Date range, and enter the total project duration.
+Apply the MAX formula in a cell “D4” to get the maximum value under the project End Date range and enter the total project duration.

 Illustration #2 – Project Timeline Creation

 Go to Home >> Format >> select Format Cells option.

 After selecting the Format Cells option, the Format Cells window appears.
 Now, enter the alignment to 90-degrees orientation & format it in a similar way by dragging that task 1 start date to the last task end date or until you get Jan 30th, 2019.

 Set the column width as 4, and row height is adjusted for a better appearance of text content.

 =IF(AND(Jan 1st 2019>= Jan 1st 2019, Jan 1st 2019<=Jan 2nd2019), If yes or if the criteria meet, give the value of status Cell reference or leave it blank).